 This family of devices contains four standard Capture/Compare/PWM modules (CCP1, CCP2, CCP3, and CCP4).
-Note that the Capture/Compare mode operation is described with respect to TMR1, and the PWM mode operation is described with respect to T2TMR in the following sections.
+It should be noted that the Capture/Compare mode operation is described with respect to TMR1 and the PWM mode operation is described with respect to T2TMR in the following sections.